Mr-Quin/danmaku-anywhere/README.en.md

 ### 1. Configure Where to Load Danmaku (Mount Config)

-> [!IMPORTANT]
-> When enabling a mount config for a website, the extension will ask for permission to the site.
-You can revoke the
-> permission by deleting the mount config, or by deleting it in the options page.

 - In the extension's popup window, go to the "Config" tab.
 - If your website is in the predefined list, enable it.
 - If your website isn't listed: